Skip to main content

 Lyophilized epithalon is typically stored refrigerated or frozen.
 Reconstituted solutions are commonly refrigerated and protected from light.

-What is epithalon? +
+What is Epithalon? +